brockboe/RISCV-Processor/mp3/README.rst

 ----------------

 In this pipelined design, you will be using a simple control memory to generate control signals.
-No state diagrams will be allowed for pipeline control (state diagrams *are* still allowed for cache controllers and other parts of your design).
+No state diagrams will be allowed for basic pipeline control (state diagrams *are* still allowed for cache controllers and other parts of your design).
 The control memory behaves similar to a ROM (read only memory).
 When an instruction is ready to be decoded, the opcode (and possibly some other fields of the instruction word) are sent to a logic block, which then outputs a ``control word`` containing